Resize Text: |

 Q6.
 I have successfully submitted my PC renewal application but was not prompted for payment.
 Why?

 A6.
-You may be under GIRO or Employer-Pay-On-Behalf (EPOB) scheme.
+You may be under GIRO or Employer-Paying-On-Behalf (EPOB) scheme.

 For GIRO-users, payment will be made at a later time on a fixed date.
 Doctors with an existing GIRO arrangement with the SMC will not be asked to make payment during the application stage.
-To verify if you are on GIRO, please check with your bank.
+If you need to verify whether you are on GIRO, you should check with your bank.

-For doctors on EPOB scheme, payment will be made by your employer.
+For doctors on the EPOB scheme, the payment will be made by your employer.
 To verify if you are under EPOB scheme, please check with your HR department.

 Q7.
-My PC application is approved.
+My PC application has been approved.
 How do I view and download my e-PC?

 A7.
 You will be able to view and download the e-PC that is current and valid.